Zac-HD/js-regex/README.md

 ## Changelog

+#### 1.0.1 - 2019-10-17
+- Allow use of native strings on Python 2.
+This is not actually valid according to the spec, but it's only going to be around for a few months so whatever.

 #### 1.0.0 - 2019-10-04
 - Now considered feature-complete and stable, as all constructs recommended for `jsonschema` patterns are supported and all Python-side incompatibilities